Seven structural moats — and the first two are the wedge nobody else has.

 Eisberg

-The platform discovers your entities, your relationships, your business processes — across every source — and assembles them into a single coherent model.
-Two weeks of letting it watch replaces six months of consulting.
+The platform discovers your entities, your relationships, your business processes — across every source — and assembles them into a single coherent model in two weeks of watching.
+Tier-graded confidence: high binds automatically, medium queues for human approval, low surfaces for exploration.
+Cross-domain stitching across business + software + comms systems.

 Why it compounds

-Ontology learned from one customer informs heuristics applied to the next.
-The cold-start problem disappears for new customers in the same industry, and incumbents would need to rebuild from zero on every deployment.
+Ontology learned from one customer informs heuristics applied to the next under k≥3 anonymity.
+The cold-start problem disappears for new customers in the same industry.
+Incumbents would need to rebuild ontology from zero on every deployment.

 Agentic governance